CodeEsterT/codetest/README.md

 ## Running the tests
+This project is tested using GitHub actions, but it can also run locally.
 With Go installed on the system, the tests can be run by executing:
 ```
 $ go test -v